 where $G(r,\theta)$ is given in equation (\ref{GG}).
-We not that the obtained solution for the cosmological constant is still given by equation (\ref{cosmo}), which can take positive, negative or zero values based on the coupling constant.
+We also find that the cosmological constant, is still given by equation (\ref{cosmo}), which can take positive, negative or zero values, based on the coupling constant.